Ian-kensington-chadwick-the-3rd/Github-workflow/README.md

 ## Description
-I completed this project to test my skill on Identifying an websites accesibility here are the list of things i completed
+I completed this project to test my skill on Identifying an websites accesibility here are the list of things i completed What does this application do?
+It is a website that specailizes in the following:
+* Search Engine Optimization
+* Online Reputation Managment
+* Socail Media Marketing
+### What did i do to insure that *horiseon-workflow* functioned properly
 I made sure all of the application's links all function correctly. after that I went ahead and made sure all of the application's CSS selectors and properties are consolidated and organized to follow semantic structure.
 I went ahead and made sure the application's CSS file is properly commented.